Robbe-B/HomeAssistant-SLC-VacationCalendar/README.md

   ![Calendar Example_2](./Documentation/Images/Calendar_Example_2.png)

 ### Options
-There are a couple of options avaiable on this integrations on how you would like to configure your calendars:
+There are a couple of options available on this integrations for how you would like to configure your calendars:
  ![Options Example](./Documentation/Images/Options_Example.png)
 ### Automation